 High-quality teaching is our first step in responding to students who have SEN. This will be differentiated for individual students.
+We will also purchase additional resources or interventions as necessary depending on individual needs and requirements.

 We will also provide the following interventions: